Lee Corso: Coaching career

-After college, Corso became the quarterbacks coach at Maryland under his former FSU coach Tommy Nugent.
+After college, Corso became the quarterbacks coach at Maryland under his former FSU coach, Tommy Nugent.
 In 1962, Corso followed Nugent's guidance to recruit an academically and athletically qualified black player and convinced Darryl Hill to transfer from the Naval Academy, making him the first African-American football player in the Atlantic Coast Conference.

 In 1966, Corso became the defensive backs coach at Navy.
-In 1969, he was named head coach at Louisville where he coached his ESPN colleague Tom Jackson.
+In 1969, he was named head coach at Louisville, where he coached his ESPN colleague Tom Jackson.
 After taking Louisville to only its second-ever bowl game in 1970, he was hired by Indiana in 1972.

 Corso coached at Indiana from 1973 to 1982, leading the Hoosiers to two winning seasons in 1979 and 1980.
-The 1979 regular season ended with 7–4 record and earned a trip to the 1979 Holiday Bowl.
-There the Hoosiers would beat the previously unbeaten Brigham Young Cougars.
+The 1979 regular season ended with 7–4 record and the team earned a trip to the 1979 Holiday Bowl.
+There, the Hoosiers beat the previously unbeaten BYU Cougars.
 Indiana's victory over the Cougars propelled the team to 16th in the UPI poll, the Hoosiers' first top-20 ranking since 1967.
 During one game in the 1976 season, Corso called a time out after his team scored a touchdown early in the second quarter.
 The entire team huddled together for a photograph with the scoreboard filling the background.
 It read: Indiana 7, Ohio State 6.
 It was the first time in 25 years that the Hoosiers had led the Buckeyes in a football game.
-Ohio State would win the game 47-7.
-Corso's record was 41–68–2 over his ten years at Indiana.
+Ohio State went on to win the game 47–7.
+Corso was fired after ten years with an overall record of 41–68–2 at Indiana.

 Corso was the 16th head football coach at Northern Illinois University.
 In his lone season as Northern Illinois's head coach, Corso's record was 4–6–1.

-After the stint at Northern Illinois, Corso made his professional football coaching debut for Orlando Renegades of the United States Football League (USFL) in 1985.
-Corso was slated to return to the Renegades when it was slated to return in fall 1986, but the league suspended operations before the season began.
+After the stint at Northern Illinois, Corso made his professional football coaching debut for the Orlando Renegades of the United States Football League (USFL) in 1985.
+Corso was slated to return to the Renegades in fall 1986, but the league suspended operations before the season began.